The candidate has to:

 The candidate will:

-• Link 10 segments of sentences
+• Link 10 sections of sentences

 • Answer 16 multiple choice questions on 4 recorded texts.
 The records will be discussions between several people, or news transmitted through media channels.